grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 /path/to/agent run config.river
 ```

-And navigate to [http://localhost:3000/explore](http://localhost:3000/explore) in your browser.
-After ~15-20 seconds you should be able to see the metrics from the `prometheus.exporter.unix` component!
+Navigate to [http://localhost:3000/explore](http://localhost:3000/explore) in your browser.
+After ~15-20 seconds, you should be able to see the metrics from the `prometheus.exporter.unix` component!
 Try querying for `node_memory_Active_bytes` to see the active memory of your host.

 <p align="center">
 <img src="/media/docs/agent/screenshot-flow-by-example-memory-usage.png" alt="Screenshot of node_memory_Active_bytes query in Grafana" />